mcncm/hafnia/README.md

 ```

 but one of the sub-branches picks up a minus sign, annihilating the weight on
 |1⟩ through _interference_.
-This isn't a design choice within Cavy; the [laws of quantum mechanics](https://en.wikipedia.org/wiki/Unitarity_(physics)) dictate this minus sign.
+This isn't a design choice within Hafnia; the [laws of quantum mechanics](https://en.wikipedia.org/wiki/Unitarity_(physics)) dictate this minus sign.
 Every call to `split` really _does_ split the wavefunction on the current branch, but the value-dependent sign causes some branches to wash out.

 ## Entanglement generation
 We can create an entangled pair like this: